mrendi29/Flashcard/README.md

 - [ ] User can edit a card and see the edit saved when they browse through their deck of cards
 - [ ] User can create flashcards with multiple answers and be able to browse through cards with multiple choice answers shown

-   -TBA
+   - Updates below made on 12/01/2018
 - [x] Extra styling is added!
-- [ ] User sees a countdown timer for each question
+- [x] User sees a countdown timer for each question
 - [ ] User sees a 'card flip' animation when the card is tapped
 - [ ] User sees a celebration animation with confetti when they answer a question correctly